EDUCBA Logo

 Example #2 – Basic Calculations like Summation, Average, and Counting

-Here we are going to learn how to use Excel to calculate basic calculations like summation, average, and counting.
+Here we will learn how to use Excel to calculate basic calculations like summation, average, and counting.

 Let’s assume a user wants to find out total sales, average sales, and the total number of products available in his stock for sale.